jarelleboac/jarelleboac/README.md

 # Hi there 👋 , my name is Jarelle Franchela (or just Jarelle for short)

-I am a third year Computer Science student at Rutgers University.
+I am a third year Computer Science student at Rutgers University interested in full stack application development, data analytics, and cybersecurity.

 ###  😄   My Skills:
 #### Programming Languages: